google/dart_cli_pkg/doc/standalone.md

 be built as native (["AOT"][snapshot]) executables, which are substantially faster and smaller than the kernel snapshots that are generated otherwise.

+The target for the current OS and architecture is always available.
+However, for any OS or architecture under experimental Dart SDK support, such task is only available when building with the experimental Dart SDK directly.

 This produces a ZIP file in Windows, and a gzipped TAR file on Linux and Mac OS.

 Note that `pkg-standalone-macos-ia32` doesn't exist.
 The Dart SDK no longer has